PRKS — United Parks & Resorts Inc.

 5. Notable Q&A Insights

-- Attendance Growth: Management expressed cautious optimism about attendance recovery, contingent on new attractions and improved weather conditions.
+- Attendance Growth: Management expressed cautious optimism about attendance growth in 2026, citing the importance of new attractions and events, while acknowledging the ongoing challenges from international visitation.

-Overall, while United Parks & Resorts faced challenges in 2025, management is focused on strategic initiatives for growth in 2026, with a strong emphasis on improving operational efficiency and enhancing guest experiences.
+Overall, while United Parks & Resorts faced significant challenges in 2025, management is optimistic about strategic initiatives and operational improvements set for 2026, aiming to enhance guest experiences and drive financial performance.